Prosthodontics at Dr Tony Coyne, Burleigh Waters

 Why should I see a prosthodontist?

 Although general dentists are able to carry out many of these procedures, prosthodontists have completed three full years of supervised specialist postgraduate training and study at a dental school, within a university setting, to achieve a high level of expertise in the field.
-Additionally, as their service list is more specific than a general practitioner they is able to concentrate on these specific treatments without distraction, enabling them to perform the best work possible.
+Additionally, as their service list is more specific than a general practitioner they are able to concentrate on these specific treatments without distraction, enabling them to perform the best work possible.

 Looking for a dentist that offers prosthodontics in Burleigh Waters- Contact our friendly team at Dr Tony Coyne, Burleigh Waters on 07 5532 2880 or visit us at TSG TreeTops Plaza, 4/2 Classic Way, Burleigh Waters, Qld.